a-gram/audioneex/docs/build.rst

   ``-fPIC`` flag on Linux otherwise linking errors will occur).
 * Get the `Tokyo Cabinet <https://fallabs.com/tokyocabinet/>`_ library (for Windows there is a port from the EJDB project `here <https://github.com/Softmotions/ejdb/tree/ejdb_1.x>`_).
-  Alternatively, you can use the Couchbase database (requires building the *libcouchbase* driver, which can be downloaded from their website).
+  Alternatively, you can use the Couchbase database, which has a nice and free "community edition" (requires building their *libcouchbase* driver).
 * Get the `TagLib <https://taglib.org/>`_ library for ID3 tag support (used by the examples to extract metadata from audio files).
 * Get the `FFmpeg <https://ffmpeg.org/>`_ executable and install it in a location